Polycystic kidney disease (PKD) is a genetic health condition. People who have it develop fluid filled cysts in the kidneys.

 Autosomal recessive PKD (ARPKD)

 Doctors sometimes call ARPKD infantile PKD, as it affects babies.
-Worldwide, 1 in 20,000 children have this condition.
+Worldwide,

 A genetic mutation causes PKD.
 In most cases, this means that the condition passes from parent to child in the DNA.